-The General Fund pays for daily operating costs of the District.
-On September 11, 2018, the Board of Directors adopted a budget that included revenues of \$128,880 as compared to expenditures of \$85,435.
-When comparing actual to budget, the District had a positive variance of \$361,696.
+The General Fund pays for daily operating expenditures.
+The Board adopted a budget on September 10, 2019 for the 2020 fiscal year.
+The budget included projected revenues of \$559,398 as compared to expenditures of \$138,680.
+When comparing actual results to budget, the District had a positive variance of \$116,847.
 More detailed information about the District's budgetary comparison is presented in the Required Supplementary Information.